 - Payment of the application fee

-- Provide electronic copies of resume (include awards, fellowships, and scholarships received, publications, volunteer activities, and research experience)
+- Electronic copy of CV/resume (include awards, fellowships, and scholarships received, publications, volunteer activities, and research experience)

 - Applicant data sheet

 - Personal statement of reasons for interest in graduate study in medical physics.
 The personal statement should include your reasons for graduate study, why medical physics, your future career goals as it relates to a PhD (or MS) in medical physics and your area(s) of research interest.
 It is advantageous to also research and include the faculty member(s) with whom you would like to work.
 The personal statement should be no more than 3 pages, single-spaced, 11 point font or larger

 - Transcripts from all academic institutions of study (scan and upload)